vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 Aircraft inbound from the north should track via the **Z88 airway** and be processed via NIXOD for the **RNP-N** approach.
 This approach is only available to the circling area and may not be suitable during periods of low cloud or reduced visibility.

+!!! warning "Important"
+    Successive RNP approaches in IMC should only be authorised after the first aircraft lands at YSBK due to the conflict between the approach and published missed approach.
+In practice, this translates to an **8 min** sequence between arrivals.

 ### YWLM STARs
 YWLM arrivals from the south and west will transit the SY TCU as they descend.
 BIK/KAT will provide these aircraft with their STAR clearance and initial descent, before conducting heads-up coordination with the relevant SY TCU controller to facilitate further descent.